Creating a Lean Management System Overview

 - Examine the importance of the role the management system plays in achieving sustainable results and accountability.

-- Link organizational principles and behaviors to the foundational elements of a Lean Management System.
+- Illustrate the link of the principles and behaviors of organizational excellence to the foundational elements of a Lean Management System.

-- Identify how a Lean Management System can be operationalized in healthcare settings.
+- Demonstrate how a Lean Management System can be operationalized in healthcare settings.

 Schedule: 1-day (8:00 am - 4:00 pm) for in-person, two 3-hour sessions for virtual